-- I. Substantial public investment in infrastructure both to create employment directly, in construction, operation and maintenance as well as the production of inputs, and indirectly by improving efficiency across the economy. - 2.
-Targeting more labour absorbing activities across the main economic sectors the agricultural and mining value chains, manufacturing and services. - 3.
-Taking advantage of new opportunities in the knowledge and green economies. - 4.
-Leveraging social capital in the social economy and the public services. - 5.
-Fostering rural development and regional integration.
+- (i) Substantial public investment in infrastructure both to create employment directly, in construction, operation and maintenance as well as the production of inputs, and indirectly by improving efficiency across the economy. - (ii) Targeting more labour absorbing activities across the main economic sectors the agricultural and mining value chains, manufacturing and services. - (iii) Taking advantage of new opportunities in the knowledge and green economies. - (iv) Leveraging social capital in the social economy and the public services. - (v) Fostering rural development and regional integration. - (vi) As a first step, it is proposed that efforts to support employment creation in the following key sectors should be prioritized: - Infrastructure - The agricultural value chain - The mining value chain - The green economy - o Manufacturing sectors, which are include in IPAP2, and - Tourism and certain high-level services

-I.2.6.
+1.2.5.
 National Development Plan (NDP)